relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/microsoft_office_365_teams_chat_via_collect.md

 Before configuring the data source complete the following authentication steps.

 We strongly recommend registering a separate Azure Application for each Data Source.

+Note: Due to MS Export API throttling, you should try to avoid running parallel Teams connections from the same Azure Application.

 {: .info }

 To register your app: